 4. Create an “infinite” background

-For headshots and close-ups, you can make do with a small backdrop that fills the part of the background that will be in frame.
+For headshots and close-ups, use small backdrop that fills the part of the background that will be in the frame.
 For full-body shots, you’ll need to extend your backdrop across the floor so that your subject is standing on it.

 If that’s the case, you can use clamps and tape to hold the backdrop in place.
-Place a thin layer of plexiglass over the paper to prevent it from getting damaged when your model stands on it.
+Place a thin layer of plexiglass over the paper to prevent damage when your model stands on it.
 Plexiglass will also help you add a bit of depth to your image.
 While you want to avoid casting shadows on the backdrop, floor shadows can prevent your model from appearing to “float” in mid-air.

 5. Make sure your background is lit evenly

-Looking at the LCD screen on your camera is an unreliable way to tell if your image is under- or overexposed.
-The best way to make sure that it’s evenly lit is to use the built-in histogram function on your camera, which is typically found by pressing the “info” button, depending on which make and model of camera you have.
+Looking at the LCD screen on your camera is an unreliable way to tell if your image is under or overexposed.
+The best way to make sure that it’s evenly lit is to use the built-in histogram function on your camera.
+You can typically find it by pressing the “info” button, depending on which make and model of camera you have.

-You can also use the zebra stripe function, which uses diagonal lines to show which parts of a photo are overexposed.
+You can also use the zebra stripe function, which uses diagonal lines to show overexposed parts of a photo.
 It takes some practice, but once you know how to read it, you’ll be able to tell instantly whether you need to adjust the lighting or exposure for any given shot.